Smart Routing with Access Server Clustering and AWS Route 53

 This document provides steps for setting up smart routing for VPN clients connecting to a cluster of Access Server nodes through Amazon’s Route 53 DNS routing.
-A configuration such as this forwards OpenVPN connections to the nearest Access Server node to minimize latency.
+This configuration forwards OpenVPN connections to the nearest Access Server node to minimize latency.
 With our configuration example, we launch an OpenVPN Access Server cluster with nodes in the United States and Europe.
 When users connect, their OpenVPN Connect app automatically connects with the closest node.

 Setup